 I prefer the half sheet size.
 A half-sheet cake is typically baked in a 12-inch-by-16-inch pan, but may also be made in a 11-inch-by-15-inch pan.
 A half sheet typically feeds 40 people.
 It can be sliced into 32 2-inch-by-3-inch slices or 48 2-inch-by-2-inch pieces.

-Gorgeous pumpkin cake batter.
+baked pumpkin sheet cake

 How To Serve